basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 2. **Study implementations, not just papers.** Reading about two-stage retrieval is one thing.
 Reading how LlamaIndex actually implements it—the edge cases, the defaults, the performance tradeoffs—is far more valuable.
 Clone the repos.
 Read the code.

-3. **Dependencies matter.** The difference between a 300MB install and an 8GB install is the difference between a tool people actually use and a tool that rots in a GitHub repo.
+3. **Dependencies matter.** A 30-second install versus a 10-minute download changes whether someone actually tries your tool.
 ONNX Runtime over PyTorch was one of the best decisions I made.

 4. **Files are the ultimate API.** By stripping away the complex databases and proprietary interfaces, I ended up with a system that is robust, version-controllable, and surprisingly simple to reason about.